BeanstalkFarms/Beanstalk-Landing/content/posts/beanstalk-community-multisig.md

 ## Anonymous Multisig Signers
 Off-chain governance introduces significant risks related to security and censorship.
 The BCM is designed to mitigate as many of those risks as possible by distributing the multisig keys across reputable community members and Beanstalk core contributors, and collectively implementing and adhering to BCM best practices.

 The most significant risk associated with off-chain governance is the potential corruption of the multisig wallet from an outside party.
-In order to minimize the chances of this, the signers will be anonymous.
-The anonymous signers will be selected by Publius.
+In order to minimize the chances of this, the Signers will be anonymous.
+The anonymous Signers will be selected by Publius.
 Signers will be anonymous to each other as well, apart from Publius.

-A maximum of 4 signers will be members of Beanstalk Farms.
+A maximum of 4 Signers will be members of Beanstalk Farms.
 Publius collectively will hold at most 1 key.
 The remaining keys will be held by reputable members of the Beanstalk community.

 #### Malicious Key Holder Risk
 Under this structure, it’s important to acknowledge the risk of anonymous key holders conspiring to attack Beanstalk.
-Since Publius knows the identities of the anonymous signers, Publius would be the main attack vector—if this malicious actor were to compromise Publius before conspiring to attack Beanstalk, they could be reasonably sure that their identity would never be revealed.
+Since Publius knows the identities of the anonymous Signers, Publius would be the main attack vector—if this malicious actor were to compromise Publius before conspiring to attack Beanstalk, they could be reasonably sure that their identity would never be revealed.

 In order to mitigate this attack vector, the BCM will institute the following process whenever the m-of-n multisig is changed:
-- Publius will publish a hash of the list of signers and their corresponding wallets on-chain.
+- Publius will publish a hash of the list of Signers and their corresponding wallets on-chain.
-- Publius will share the list of signers and their wallets with their personal legal counsel, to be released in the event that Publius is compromised such that they cannot publish the list themselves.
+- Publius will share the list of Signers and their wallets with their personal legal counsel, to be released in the event that Publius is compromised such that they cannot publish the list themselves.
 This makes Publius and their personal legal counsel the only parties with access to the list.

 In the event that counsel publishes the list, anyone could verify that it’s the correct list by hashing it and comparing it with the hash on-chain.
-This creates accountability for the anonymous signers.
+This creates accountability for the anonymous Signers.

 ## BIP-20
 This document outlines the process for voting on and committing BIPs after the ownership has been transferred to the BCM.
 Beanstalk Farms shall propose transferring ownership of the Beanstalk contract to the BCM in BIP-21.